 Japan is not only a pioneer but also a world leader in rail technology, with major corporations such as Hitachi and Toshiba generating billions of dollars in value each year.

-Instead of using the "standard" 4 ft 8.5 in (1.43 m) wide gauge used in North America and Europe, Japan opted for a narrower 3 ft 6 in (1.06 m) gauge to build its first rail network.
-The main reason was that this gauge was cheaper and better suited to Japan's mountainous terrain, but it limited capacity and could not achieve high speeds.
+Instead of using the "standard" 4 ft 8.5 in (about 1.43 m) wide gauge used in North America and Europe, Japan opted for a narrower 3 ft 6 in (1.06 m) gauge to build its first rail network.
+The main reason was that this gauge was cheaper and better suited to Japan's mountainous terrain, but the trade-off was that it limited capacity and could not achieve high speeds.

-With Japan’s four main islands stretching nearly 3,000 kilometers, traveling between major cities used to be arduous and time-consuming.
-In 1889, the train ride from Tokyo to Osaka took 16 and a half hours, but that was still a lot quicker than the two to three weeks it took to travel on foot.
-By 1965, the Shinkansen had cut the travel time between the two cities to just 3 hours and 10 minutes.
+With Japan’s four main islands stretching nearly 3,000 kilometers, travel between major cities used to be arduous and time-consuming.
+In 1889, the train ride from Tokyo to Osaka took 16.5 hours, but that was still a lot quicker than the two to three weeks it took to travel on foot.
+By 1965, the Shinkansen had reduced the travel time between the two cities to just 3 hours and 10 minutes.

 Japan's high-speed rail revolution

-The ALFA-X, Japan's next generation of bullet trains, has impressed with a test speed of nearly 400 km/h, although its maximum speed in service will be "only" 360 km/h.
-One of the highlights of the train is its long nose, which is not only intended to improve aerodynamics but also to reduce the noise generated when the train enters tunnels, a major problem in densely populated areas.
+The ALFA-X, Japan's next generation of bullet trains, has impressed with test speeds of nearly 400 km/h, although its maximum service speed will be "only" 360 km/h.
+One of the train's highlights is its long nose, which is not only intended to improve aerodynamics but also to reduce noise when trains enter tunnels, a major problem in densely populated areas.

 Advanced safety technology on the ALFA-X reduces vibration and noise, and reduces the risk of derailment during earthquakes.
 To date, more than 10 billion passengers have experienced the Shinkansen system, demonstrating the reliability and comfort of this form of transportation, making high-speed travel popular and almost an indispensable part of modern life.